 10. Not Passing an Exam Doesn’t Mean You’re a Failure

 The reality is, each exam has around a 50% pass rate.
 And there are four of them!
 If you fail one section of the exam, don’t give up; take a day off to recoup, and then get back in the study game.

 There are a multitude of factors going into the CPA Exam, but by considering each of the ideas above, you’ll be more prepared when you go to sit for Exam.
 Now schedule it, get studying, and prepare yourself to pass!

 Did you know that Surgent CPA Review is the #1 CPA Exam prep for today’s CPA Candidates?
-Surgent’s smart, award-winning adaptive software is enabling candidates to pass the Exam while saving students up to 400 hours of study time.
-That’s nearly half the time of other review courses!
+Surgent’s smart, award-winning adaptive software is enabling candidates to pass all four sections of the exam in the time it would take to pass just one section with another review provider.

 Ready to start studying?